 Kostas has been a business consultant in various roles from 1999 onward.
 In this capacity he worked for Microsoft as a press office collaborator on hardware and home entertainment products for 4 years, for Sony as a press office collaborator and project manager (overseeing the development of the first Greek PlayStation and PSP Web sites) for 5 years, as well as for Nintendo (overseeing the development of its first Greek Web site and curating the relevant product/press material).
 He also worked as a contractor for a number of non-tech companies in the Greek market, mainly as a project manager and quality assurance manager.

-Kostas is the general director of Athinorama Digital, the part of Athinorama – one of the most popular Web sites in Greece – that focuses on personal technology and the home entertainment market for a broader audience.
-He’s also the editor of Athinorama Tech, the section of Athinorama.gr dedicated to mainstream tech coverage and commentary, as well as the curator of Farkonas.gr, obviously.
-He’s still selectively undertaking the management of projects related to the Web, mobile/tablet and smart TV platforms as a consultant, while exploring opportunities in the custom content space.
+Kostas is the general director of Athinorama Digital since 2009, the part of Athinorama.gr (one of the most popular Web sites in Greece) that focuses on personal technology and the home entertainment market for a broader audience.
+He’s also the editor of Athinorama Tech, the section of Athinorama.gr dedicated to mainstream tech coverage and commentary.
+He manages the Entechtainment.today newsletter as well as the Turn On | Press Play Medium publication.
+He’s still selectively managing other projects related to the Web, mobile and smart TV platforms as a consultant, while exploring opportunities in the native content space.

 When he’s not spending time on computers, the Internet, video games, gadgets and home cinema equipment, Kostas makes an occasionally successful effort to keep away from tech.
 Free time found in weekdays and weekends is spent with his kids, books and movies.
 TV watching is strictly limited to series, films and tennis, traveling is part of the job (he loves it anyway), good wine is always appreciated (the white and fruity kind even more so).